barchetta/helidon-levelup-2023/docs/helidon-hol.md

 1. Download and unzip Helidon lab example
    1. https://github.com/barchetta/helidon-levelup-2023/archive/refs/heads/main.zip
-   1. This example contains two applications (microservices).
-The first is based on Helidon Nima with virtual threads.
-The second is based on Helidon's Reactive API using platform threads.
+   2. This example contains two applications (microservices).
+The first is based on Helidon Nima WebServer with virtual threads.
+The second is based on Helidon's Reactive WebServer that uses Netty and an event loop with traditional threads.
 2. Build, run and exercise each of the applications
    1. Build both apps from top `mvn clean package -DskipTests`
    2. Run the blocking (Nima) version of the app